 - Seek mental support and pain management from your health care provider

 - Try to rest more and take breaks throughout the day

 - Incorporate chiropractic care into your daily regimen of treatments

 Remember that fibromyalgia is a chronic condition marked by widespread pain.
 It can affect a person’s physical, mental, and emotional well-being.
 The actual causes of this disease are unknown and not clearly understood by the medical community.

 Regardless of your age, people who are experiencing any kind of pain need to be examined and treated by the most appropriate doctors.
-If you are suffering frequently from bouts of pain all over your body, call us at 360-718-9661 or fill out our online request for a free consultation.
+If you are suffering frequently from bouts of pain all over your body, call us or fill out our online request for a free consultation.
 We can help you alleviate pain and restore your quality of life.